-Special Adjustment-The amount of any salary adjustment granted to an employee for a special or unique situation that is not typically covered by a merit or promotion.
-This includes market, equity, or "hot skills" adjustments.
+Special Adjustment: The amount of any salary adjustment granted to an employee for a special or unique situation that is not typically covered by merit or a promotion.
+This would include market, equity, or "hot skills" adjustments.

-Overall Increase-Defined as the sum of general, merit, promotions, and special adjustments.
+Overall Increase: Defined as the sum of general, merit, promotions, and special adjustments.